Ashwini3904/EI_Coding_Exercises/README.md

 **This repository contains two exercises:**

-* **Exercise 1** - Demonstrates various design patterns in Java with suitable use cases, covering Creational, Structural, and Behavioral patterns.
+* **Exercise 1** - Demonstrates various design patterns in Java with suitable real-world use cases, covering Creational, Structural, and Behavioral patterns.

 * **Exercise 2** - A **console-based Virtual Classroom Manager** that allows efficient management of classrooms, students, and assignments in a simulated online learning environment.

----

 ## Exercise 1